AArnott/ImmutableObjectGraph/README.md

 features being present on the mutable template type that otherwise might appear in a type in C#.

- * Only fields are supported.
  * Field types may be value or reference types.
  * When field types are collections, immutable collections should be used that support the Builder pattern.
- * When field types refer to other types also defined in the mutable template file, multiple immutable object types are defined in the generated file.
-   In this way, an entire library of immutable classes with members that reference each other can be constructed.
+ * When field types refer to other types also defined in the template file, an entire library of immutable classes with members that reference each other can be constructed.
- * Batch property changes can be made with a single allocation using a single invocation of the **With** method.
+ * Batch property changes can be made with a single allocation using a single invocation of the `With` method.
  * Builder classes are generated to allow efficient multi-step mutation without producing unnecessary GC pressure.

+Limitations unique to the T4 templates if you use them:

+ * Only fields are supported.

 Usage
 -----
-This project is made up of both reference assemblies and T4 templates that should be included in your project.
-The easiest way to get started is to install [the NuGet package][2]:
+You can begin using this project by simply installing a NuGet package.
+The recommended package is [ImmutableObjectGraph.Generation][RoslynGenNuPkg] which uses Roslyn for its code generation:

+    Install-Package ImmutableObjectGraph.Generation -Pre

+The deprecated T4 templates may be used instead by installing the [ImmutableObjectGraph.T4][T4GenNuPkg] NuGet package:

     Install-Package ImmutableObjectGraph.T4 -Pre

 Example
 -------

+### Roslyn code generation

+TODO

+### T4 templates
 A live example can be seen by comparing the source file `Message.tt` to the generated output found in `Message.generated.cs`.
 Both of these files are in this project.